 For a more detailed discussion, see our paper (appeared in IEEE Transactions on Computational Intelligence and AI in Games).

 We computed extended and ultra-strong solutions for all three variants.
 The databases are available as torrents, because they are very large.
 We have provided torrents only for the ultra-strong solutions, but you can ask in email for the extended ones.
 Malom has an option to play only strongly from the ultra-strong databases.
 (And also includes a non-perfect (heuristic) alpha-beta AI for the standard variant.)

-The program which can use the databases for playing the game is included with the databases.
-However, you can find a newer version of the program in the “Downloading the game program without the databases” section below.
-It is recommended to use the newer version. .NET Framework 4.5 is required for running the program.
-(Visual C++ Redistributable Package for Visual Studio 2013 is also needed but we included the necessary dll files in the torrents. (msvcr120.dll and msvcp120.dll)) The name of the executable file is _Malom.exe (the underscore is to make it appear at the beginning of the file list, when sorted by name).
-The program uses about 1 GB memory.
+The program which can use the databases for playing the game is included with the databases (program version 1.1.0). .NET Framework 4.5 is required for running the program.
+The name of the executable file is _Malom.exe (the underscore is to make it appear at the beginning of the file list, when sorted by name).
+The program uses about 1 GB of memory.
 Malom works only on 64-bit Windows.
 For more details, see Readme.txt.